 We will gladly review your wireframe to see if our team can use it in our workflow.
 If not, we can build on it to create a document that works well for our team and yours.

 While we welcome input from our clients’ medical experts and opinion leaders, it’s not a requirement.
 A key advantage of working with AXS is our in-house medical science expertise.
-Our content developers and digital artists all hold Masters degrees in Biomedical Communications (M.Sc.BMC), which entails formal training in pathology, physiology, anatomy, cell biology and molecular biology.
-On staff we have four Board Certified Medical Illustrators (CMIs) and have been visualizing complex medical science processes for a discerning healthcare professional audience for over 15 years.
+Our content developers and digital artists all hold Masters degrees in Biomedical Communications (MSc.BMC), which entails formal training in pathology, physiology, anatomy, cell biology and molecular biology.
+On staff we have 6 Board Certified Medical Illustrators (CMIs) and have been visualizing complex medical science processes for a discerning healthcare professional audience since 2004.

 We do not.
-All design and development is done in-house in our Toronto, Canada studio with specially trained medical artists and developers.
-This allows us tight control of quality and timelines to ensure we consistently meet deadlines.
+All design and development is done in-house by our experienced team.
+This allows tight control of quality and timelines to ensure we consistently meet our clients’ deadlines.
 This is especially important when working within fixed conference timelines.
-Furthermore, unlike many services and products that can be offshored to cut costs, the interactive experiences we create require highly specialized knowledge.
+Furthermore, unlike many services and products that can be offshored to cut costs, the interactive experiences we create require specialized knowledge and a tight-knit team to bring them to life.